 I admitted that one of the hardest things for me was wondering what he thought.

 I told him I’d recently read that success is “striving so that those who know you the best respect you the most.”
-According to that definition, I didn’t feel very successful as a writer.
+According to that definition, I didn’t feel very successful.
 Without hesitation he replied, “That just somebody’s opinion, dude.”

 Then, he told me exactly what I needed to hear.